 Perhaps the most disturbing news is the data on resilience.
 The Findex asked whether an individual could come up with an amount equal to roughly one month’s income in an emergency.
 The number of people who said that they could has declined in the last three years.
 In short, the most vulnerable people in the world – became even more vulnerable.

-Though slowing down, today, more people have access to financial accounts than at any other point in history.
+Today, more people have access to financial accounts than at any other point in history.
 Digital payments are another bright spot in CFI’s analysis: more people are using mobile phones (especially in Africa), bank cards, and the Internet to receive income and make payments.
 We should celebrate these accomplishments.

 At least three billion people are still left out of or poorly served by the world’s financial sector.
 Though we are living in an era of spectacular innovation in financial inclusion, in the aggregate, families and small businesses around the world just are not getting the financial products and services they need to build better lives.